Peter Utaka: Vejle Boldklub

 In February 2018, free agent Utaka trialled with Danish side Vejle Boldklub in Turkey, where the club was on a training camp.
 Utaka's agent Lucas Chang Jin was co-owner of Vejle Boldklub who at that time was topping the league table in the Danish second tier.
 On 14 February 2018, the club announced that Utaka had signed a contract with Vejle until the summer of 2018.

 Tokushima Vortis

 On 2018, Tokushima Vortis signed Peter Utaka mid-season.

 Ventforet Kofu

 Utaka signed to J2 club Ventforet Kofu ahead of the 2019 season.

 Kyoto Sanga

-On 23 December 2019, Utaka officially transferred to Kyoto Sanga FC ahead f the 2020 season.
+On 23 December 2019, Utaka officially transferred to Kyoto Sanga FC ahead of the 2020 season.
 He helped the team to win promotion for the J1 League after the club's 12-year absence from it.
 He left the club after three years at Kyoto, playing his last match coming as a substitute on the 2022 J1/J2 promotion/relegation match, in which Kyoto eventually drew with Roasso Kumamoto, guaranteeing Kyoto the permanence on the J1.